avivamunshi/BiasCheckCityWiki/README.md

 1. Accesses Wikipedia page information using the MediaWiki REST API.
 2. Retrieves quality scores for Wikipedia articles using the ORES API.
 3. Combines datasets and standardizes data.
 4. Conducts data analysis to calculate articles per capita and high-quality articles per capita.
+5. Results from the analysis showcasing the following answers:
+   a.
+Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order)
+   b.
+Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order)
+   c.
+Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order)
+   d.
+Bottom 10 US states by high quality: The 10 US states with the lowest high quality articles per capita (in ascending order)
+   e.
+Census divisions by total coverage: A rank ordered list of US census divisions (in descending order) by total articles per capita
+   f.
+Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita

 ## Data Files
 `article_1.csv`: Contains Wikipedia article data.